 Clause 37 - Making of determination

-85. The DPA is required to take account of all matters raised at the conference and all submissions that have been made about the application before making a written determination setting out its reasons.
+85. The DPA is required to take account of all matters raised at the conference and all submissions that have been made about the application before making a written determination.

 Clause 38 - Appeals to Federal Court